ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/06-more-lists.md

 :::::: online

 Like our linked queue implementation, the doubly linked list makes use of two pointers -- one to the first element (the *head*), and one to the last element (the *tail*).

 Here is an implementation for the class variables and the internal list node class.
 The only real difference between single linked lists is that we have pointers to the previous node, and a pointer to the tail of the list.

     datatype DoubleNode of T:
         elem: T                   // Value for this node
         prev: DoubleNode of T     // Pointer to previous node in list
         next: DoubleNode of T     // Pointer to next node in list

     datatype DoubleDeque implements Deque:
         head: DoubleNode = null   // Pointer to front of deque
         tail: DoubleNode = null   // Pointer to tail of deque
-        dequeSize: Int = 0        // Size of deque
+        size: Int = 0             // Size of deque

 The main advantage with doubly linked lists are that we can implement more advanced iterators ([ListIterator](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ListIterator.html) in the Java standard API) that can move forward and backward through a list.
 In fact, Java's standard [LinkedList](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/LinkedList.html) is implemented as a doubly linked list.

-#### Implementation of the list methods
+#### Adding to a double-linked list

-Getting and setting are exactly the same as for normal linked lists, so we don't show them here.

-#### Inserting elements

 Adding elements becomes a bit trickier, because we have to make sure that all pointers are updated correctly.
-We have to handle inserting into an empty list specially, because then both head and tail will point to the same cell.
+We have to handle adding to an empty list specially, because then both head and tail will point to the same cell.

     datatype DoubleDeque:
         ...
-        insertFirst(x):
+        addFirst(x):
-            if dequeSize == 0:
+            if size == 0:
                 head = tail = new DoubleNode(x, null, null)
             else:
                 newhead = new DoubleNode(x, null, head)
                 head.prev = newhead
                 head = newhead
-            dequeSize = dequeSize + 1
+            size = size + 1

-        insertLast(x):
+        addLast(x):
-            if dequeSize == 0:
+            if size == 0:
                 head = tail = new DoubleNode(x, null, null)
             else:
                 newtail = new DoubleNode(x, tail, null)
                 tail.next = newtail
                 tail = newtail
-            dequeSize = dequeSize + 1
+            size = size + 1

-#### Removing elements
+#### Removing from a double-linked list

 The same goes for removing elements -- the one-element list is a special case.

     datatype DoubleDeque:
         ...
         removeFirst():
-            // precondition: dequeSize > 0
-            removed = head                      // Remember the current head head = removed.next                 // Re-point the head to the second node head.prev = null                    // Make sure the new head doesn't have any predecessor removed.prev = removed.next = null  // For garbage collection
+            removed = head                      // Remember the current head head = removed.next                 // Re-point the head to the second node head.prev = null                    // Make sure the new head doesn't have any predecessor size = size - 1
-            dequeSize = dequeSize - 1
             return removed.elem

         removeLast():
-            // precondition: dequeSize > 0
-            removed = tail                      // Remember the current tail tail = removed.prev                 // Re-point the tail to the predecessor node tail.next = null                    // Make sure the new tail doesn't have any successor removed.prev = removed.next = null  // For garbage collection
+            removed = tail                      // Remember the current tail tail = removed.prev                 // Re-point the tail to the predecessor node tail.next = null                    // Make sure the new tail doesn't have any successor size = size - 1
-            dequeSize = dequeSize - 1
             return removed.elem

 ::::::